 This is the initial stage of data collection in an eCommerce website.
 When a user registers an account with an eCommerce website, a variety of information is collected.
 This includes details such as the user’s name, email address, mobile number, gender, date of birth, and address.

 These data points are typically gathered during the account creation process to establish user profiles and enable personalized experiences on the platform.
-But these are personally identifiable information that can be used to identify the user in person.
+However, these are personally identifiable information that can be used to identify the user in person.

 Analytical Tools